microsoft/fabricrealtimelab/modules/module06.md

 When you have finished running through the notebook, feel free to run it a few times and observe the behavior.
 There are a few key points to keep in mind:
 * While this notebook can be run as a scheduled task, it's primarily designed to be used interactively.
 We could remove much of the display code and other artifacts to improve performance.
 * Take note of the symbol incremental load (dim_symbol_incremental_load).
 A business question that must be asked is, "Can we handle new stock symbols in the data feed?"
-In a real world scenario, this might not be possible, or it may be very possible depending on the data source.
+In a real world scenario, this might be a common scenario, or it may not be possible depending on the data source.
 We made the decision here to support new symbols that might not exist, however, this takes processing time.
-As with all business problems, this is a tradeoff between performance and functionality.
+As with all business problems, this is a tradeoff between performance and functionality, and will vary by business needs.

 To scheduled the notebook to run periodically, click on the Run tab, and click schedule.
 The notebook can be configured to run periodically (such as every 15 minutes):